digitalearthafrica/deafrica-docs/data_specs/index.rst

 ancillary data, are used to derive output services and can be accessed directly through the DE Africa Platform.

+DE Africa also provide services which are information products derived from input datasets.
+The services are co-developed with partners and may be released at beta, provisional or operational maturity level.
+An operational service is continuously updated as required input datasets become available.
+Services may be updated, based on user feedback, to incorporate new sensors, new algorithms and auxiliary data.

 .. toctree: :
     : caption: Input datasets
     : maxdepth: 1